Computer simulations of the Stark effect in the helium-beta complex of krypton in ICF conditions: Simulation-Equivalent Interference Terms and their effect on the satellite emission

-where the Latin indices correspond to the upper states of the transition, and the Greek ones to the lower states (the explicit time dependence was dropped for brevity).
-Physically, this involves the transitions $j\rightarrow\alpha$ and $\beta\rightarrow i$, coupled by the evolution operator mixing the states $i,j$ and $\alpha,\beta$, respectively.
-Following this definition, we can remove the interference effect by only considering transitions going from the same upper state to the same lower state, i.e., those elements with $i=j$ and $\alpha=\beta$.
-This means that \cref{eqn:IT} reduces to the ``interference-free trace'' form as
+In doing so, we can remove the effect of \gls{SEIT} by only considering transitions going from the same upper state to the same lower state, i.e., those elements with $i=j$ and $\alpha=\beta$.
+This means that \cref{eqn:IT} reduces to the ``SEIT-free trace'' form as

-involving only the diagonal elements of the evolution operator $U$.
-It is stressed that the evolution operator $U(t)$ is correctly and fully calculated at every timestep of the simulation; only some terms from the trace summation in \cref{eqn:TimeDomain} [or equivalent ones in \cref{eqn:FreqDomain}] are omitted.
+involving only the diagonal elements of the evolution operator $U$. \footnote{It is important to note that, using this definition, the trace of the dipole correlation function removes intermediate states in the transition from a state in the upper level to one in the lower level.
+This effectively eliminates the \textit{quantum interference} caused by the summation of different amplitudes of the evolution operator.} It is stressed that the evolution operator $U(t)$ is correctly and fully calculated at every timestep of the simulation; only some terms from the trace summation in \cref{eqn:TimeDomain} [or equivalent ones in \cref{eqn:FreqDomain}] are omitted.

-Using this definition, we studied the effects of the interference terms on the shape of the Li-like satellites.
+Using this definition, we studied the effects of the SEIT on the shape of the Li-like satellites.
 It is found that their effect is almost negligible for the $n=2$ satellites, but it is not the case for the $n=3$ satellites.
-For these, at the lowest density considered ($n_e=\qty{1e24}{\ccm}$), the effect of the interference terms is observable, although negligible for practical applications, whereas for the highest density ($n_e=\qty{1e25}{\ccm}$) the interference effect significantly modifies the shape of the spectral line.
-In this case, removing the interference terms caused the satellite emission to lose its structure, such as the shoulder on the high-energy wing of the line.
-In all cases, removing the interference terms resulted in a broadening of the spectral emission, in agreement with previous findings within the framework of electron impact theory~\cite{iglesias:2010a}.
-This can be seen in \cref{fig:InterferenceTerms}, where we show the result of removing the interference terms for the highest and lowest densities of consideration using both SimU and SIMULA (curved and linear particle trajectories, respectively).
+For these, at the lowest density considered ($n_e=\qty{1e24}{\ccm}$), the effect of the \gls{SEIT} is observable, although negligible for practical applications, whereas for the highest density ($n_e=\qty{1e25}{\ccm}$) the \gls{SEIT} effect significantly modifies the shape of the spectral line.
+In this case, removing the \gls{SEIT} caused the satellite emission to lose its structure, such as the shoulder on the high-energy wing of the line.
+In all cases, removing the \gls{SEIT} resulted in a broadening of the spectral emission, in agreement with previous findings within the framework of electron impact theory~\cite{iglesias:2010a}.
+This can be seen in \cref{fig:InterferenceTerms}, where we show the result of removing the \gls{SEIT} for the highest and lowest densities of consideration using both SimU and SIMULA (curved and linear particle trajectories, respectively).